 A search page allows citizens to search for a local office.
-Citizens can either search by county or by zip code.
-The system property curam.citizenworkspace.page.location.search.type determines how the search works.
-If you set curam.citizenworkspace.page.location.search.type to Zip, citizens can search for a local office using a zip code.
-If you set this property to County, citizens can select from a list of counties to get a list of local offices.
+Citizens can either search by county or by ZIP code.
+The curam.citizenworkspace.page.location.search.type system property determines how the search works.

+• If you set the property to Zip, citizens can search for a local office using a ZIP code.

+• If you set the property to County, citizens can select from a list of counties to get a list of local offices.